Blue Islands: Franchise deal with Flybe

-In January 2016, Blue Islands revealed their franchise deal with Flybe, which allowed Blue Islands to operate their flights in Flybe branded aircraft.
-Flybe branded flights began 6 June 2016.
+In January 2016, Blue Islands revealed their franchise deal with Flybe (British European Airways brand), which allowed Blue Islands to operate their flights in Flybe livery aircraft and these flights began 6 June 2016.
 In July 2016, Blue Islands was heavily criticized by the States of Jersey and Guernsey after several aircraft were found to have technical problems, causing high numbers of delays and cancellations.
 This caused weeks of disruption to Blue Islands' services and meetings with States officials to put measures into place to prevent events like this from occurring again.
 CICRA (the Channel Islands competition watchdog) wrote a letter to the airline, asking them to address the measures and the benefits of the franchise deal with Flybe.
 In December 2016, CICRA accused Blue Islands of contravening and potentially breaking the Channel Islands' competition laws through the Flybe franchise deal.
-The watchdog says that the deal "...may have restricted competitive choices, including schedules and which routes the competitors can fly."
-They say that the airline's response to its letter was not satisfactory and has now started a full investigation into the airline and the franchise.
+The watchdog said that the deal "...may have restricted competitive choices, including schedules and which routes the competitors can fly."
+They said that the airline's response to its letter was not satisfactory and had started a full investigation into the airline and the franchise.